mindersec/minder/docs/docs/tutorials/register_repo_create_profile.md

 minder provider enroll --provider github
 ```

-This command will open a window in your browser, prompting you to authorize Stacklok to access some data on GitHub.
+This command will open a window in your browser, prompting you to authorize Minder to access some data on GitHub.

 When enrolling an organization, use the `--owner` flag of the `minder provider enroll` command to specify the organization name:
 ```bash